Dario-Lloshi-Development-LLC/NurMakkah/docs/HYBRID_BUILD_ORCHESTRATION_STRATEGY.md

 ## Conclusion

-This hybrid build orchestration strategy provides a clear path to managing the `hajj-app` monorepo with both React Native and Flutter projects efficiently.
+This hybrid build orchestration strategy provides a clear path to managing the `nur_makkah-app` monorepo with both React Native and Flutter projects efficiently.
 By leveraging Turborepo for overall orchestration and React Native builds, and Melos for Flutter-specific tasks, the project can achieve optimized build performance, a unified developer experience, and simplified CI/CD, without the high complexity of a full Bazel migration.
 The next step is to implement these changes, starting with the Turborepo setup and then integrating each application.